 8. Optimize for Mobile

 By now, it’s pretty obvious why you shouldn’t overlook mobile design.
 You simply don’t get to choose the device your prospects use.
 Mobile optimization is crucial for your landing pages just as it is for your website.

 Make sure your landing page design is responsive and loads right on mobile devices.
+Get inspired by this example from Touchland.
 A high converting landing page is a page that looks great, loads fast, and offers a remarkable experience on any device.

 9. Include Visual Branding

 It’s very important to keep your brand at the top of the minds of your prospects.
-Remember that most of your future customer don’t know your company or brand yet.
+Remember that most of your future customers don’t know your company or brand yet.

 Also, keep in mind that traffic can come from all traffic sources, including ones without context.
 If a prospect clicks on an ad on Twitter, they most likely don’t know who you are.

-It’s important that your landing pages include your logo and reminders of your brand.
+It’s important that your landing pages include your logo and reminders of your brand, like this one from Sundaze Skincare.
 Don’t make your logo or brand the center of your design.
 Just make sure it’s in a strategic placement that people can’t miss.

 10. Make Your Headline Impossible to Miss